officiallysingh/spring-boot-starter-spark/README.md

 ## Features
 * Bundles spark dependencies compatible with Spring boot 3+.
-* Provides auto-configured [**`SparkSession`**](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/SparkSession.html) bean with can be customized in any manner.
+* Provides auto-configured [**`SparkSession`**](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/SparkSession.html) bean which can be customized in any manner.
 * Exposes all Spark configurations as Spring boot environment properties.
-* Enables auto-completion for Spark configuration properties in Spring boot `yml` and `properties` files in IDEs such as IntelliJ, Eclipse etc.
+* Enables auto-completion for Spark configuration properties in Spring boot `yml` and `properties` files in IDEs such as IntelliJ, Eclipse etc. Find details at [**additional-spring-configuration-metadata.json**](src/main/resources/META-INF/additional-spring-configuration-metadata.json)

 ## Usage
 Add the following dependency to your `pom.xml`: